stephensalim-aws/dc-migration-assistant/README.md

 * Run the plugin in a product: `mvn amps:run -Dproduct=[jira|confluence|refapp] -Dproduct.version=<version e.g. 8.5.0>`
     * If you want to remotely debug your code running in the product, run `mvn amps:debug -Dproduct=[jira|confluence|refapp]` and create IDEA _Remote_ run configuration (defaults are ok)
 * Build the plugin: `mvn package` and quick reload will reinstall the plugin in the product (https://developer.atlassian.com/server/framework/atlassian-sdk/automatic-plugin-reinstallation-with-quickreload/)
+    * If you are not changing frontend, you can run `mvn package -Pno-frontend` - this will disable frontend tasks and speed up maven process
 * When in doubt, `mvn clean` it out
 * [Full atlassian maven reference](https://developer.atlassian.com/server/framework/atlassian-sdk/working-with-maven/#using-the-amps-maven-plugin-directly)